Lost In Istanbul HomepageLost In Istanbul Logo

 Unlike the standard metro, Marmaray uses a distance-based fare system.
 When you tap your Istanbulkart at entry, the maximum fare is deducted upfront (up to ₺75).
 When you tap out at your destination, the difference is refunded based on the number of stations traveled.

 Always tap your Istanbulkart when exiting a Marmaray station.
-If you forget to tap out, the full maximum fare (₺75) will be deducted from your card — even if you only traveled a few stops.
-This is the #1 fare surprise for tourists in Istanbul.
+If you forget to tap out, the full maximum fare (₺75) will be deducted from your card, even if you only traveled a few stops.
+This is a common fare surprise for tourists in Istanbul.

 Timetables